aaiknn/beth/README.md

 ```

 #### Search Operators
-Searches can be combined into bulk using AND.
+~~Searches can be combined into bulk using AND.~~
+Seaches can be made more specific using AND.
 Terms can be excluded from results using NOT.

 Example: